bintoro/overloading.py/README.md

         ...
 ```

-Classmethods and staticmethods must be defined by wrapping an already-overloaded function — i.e., by using an outer decorator:
+Classmethods and staticmethods are supported.
+The decorator may appear either before or after the overloading decorator.

 ```python
 class C: